prysmaticlabs/prysm/CONTRIBUTING.md

 Navigate to your fork of the repo on GitHub.
 On the upper left where the current branch is listed, change the branch to your feature-in-progress-branch.
 Open the files that you have worked on and check to make sure they include your changes.

+**16. Add an entry to CHANGELOG.md.**

+If your change is user facing, you must include a CHANGELOG.md entry.
+See the [Maintaining CHANGELOG.md](#maintaining-changelogmd) section for more information.

-**16. Create a pull request.**
+**17. Create a pull request.**

 Navigate your browser to https://github.com/prysmaticlabs/prysm and click on the new pull request button.
 In the “base” box on the left, leave the default selection “base master”, the branch that you want your changes to be applied to.
 In the “compare” box on the right, select feature-in-progress-branch, the branch containing the changes you want to apply.
 You will then be asked to answer a few questions about your pull request.
 After you complete the questionnaire, the pull request will appear in the list of pull requests at https://github.com/prysmaticlabs/prysm/pulls.
+Ensure that you have added an entry to CHANGELOG.md if your PR is a user-facing change.
+See the [Maintaining CHANGELOG.md](#maintaining-changelogmd) section for more information.

-**17. Respond to comments by Core Contributors.**
+**18. Respond to comments by Core Contributors.**

 Core Contributors may ask questions and request that you make edits.
 If you set notifications at the top of the page to “not watching,” you will still be notified by email whenever someone comments on the page of a pull request you have created.
 If you are asked to modify your pull request, repeat steps 8 through 15, then leave a comment to notify the Core Contributors that the pull request is ready for further review.

-**18. If the number of commits becomes excessive, you may be asked to squash your commits.**
+**19. If the number of commits becomes excessive, you may be asked to squash your commits.**

  You can do this with an interactive rebase.
 Start by running the following command to determine the commit that is the base of your branch...